-\paragraph{Limitations and Future work} Despite the performance achieved with sparse attention, future work may benefit from use of a bidirectional transformer to allow for parallel decoding as demonstrated in~\cite{changMaskGITMaskedGenerative2022}.
-We will also explore replacing the encoder with a diffusion model to improve the image synthesis quality.
-The proposed model still struggles on generating small objects like pedestrians and some vehicles.
-We plan to decouple the generation of foreground and background to address this issue in the future work.

-In this work we tackle the BEV generation task by developing a generative model called BEVGen.
-After training on real-world driving dataset, the proposed model can generate spatially consistent multi-view images from a given BEV layout.
-We further show its application on data augmentation and simulated BEV generation.
+In this work we introduce this new BEV generation task and propose and approach in the form of a generative model we call \textbf{BEVGen}.
+After training on real-world driving datasets, the proposed model can generate spatially consistent multi-view images from a given BEV layout.
+We further show its application in data augmentation and simulated BEV generation.